Champions Hockey League: Top Scorer jersey

+In Champions Hockey League games, like in some other European hockey leagues, the top scorer of each team wears a special jersey.
+This jersey usually looks the same as the player's standard jersey on the front, but features the logo of the Top Scorer sponsor and text that reads "Top Scorer" on the back, where the player's jersey number would normally be.

 Prize money

 In the 2014–15 season, 40 teams competed for a grand total of 1.5 million euros.
 The amount of prize money gradually increased according to plan and for 2018–19 season it reached 2.34 million euros.
 Originally it was expected that in 2022-23 season, prize money would reach 3.46 million euros.
 The COVID-19 pandemic changed these plans and prize money have yet not surpassed the 3 million € threshold.
 In the 2024–25 season total 2.45 million euros was distributed between the 24 participating teams in following composition: